SamGree/Battleships/README.md

 - Class: Board
 - Role: Manages the board, ship placement, and guesses.
 Includes methods to print the board, add ships, handle guesses, and validate coordinates.
 ### Game Logic:
 - Flow: Alternates turns between the player and computer.
-The game ends when the shot limit is reached or all ships are sunk.
+The game ends when the shot limit is reached or One side sank all five ships.
 ### Key Functions:
 - new_game(): Initializes the game and shows instructions.
 - play_game(): Runs the game loop with turn-taking and scoring.